ydahal1/ydahal1/jokes.md

-What did celery say when he broke up with his girlfriend?
-She wasn't right for me, so I really don't carrot all.
+Why don't you find hippopotamuses hiding in trees?
+They're really good at it.

 [
-Sat May 10 00:26:38 UTC 2025
+Sun May 11 00:30:22 UTC 2025
  ]